 In-line Memory Attacks, Webshells, Dos Attack, Flood Attack, Smurf IP Attack, Asset Identification, Threat Assessment, Security Assessment Components, Probing the Network.

 Legal, Privacy and Ethical Aspects

 The final day of the course will give an overview of the various governance issues involved with cybercrime and computer crime.
-Student will be introduced to the issues facing law enforcement, intellectual property and copyright implications, privacy concerns, and ethical codes of conduct
+Students will be introduced to the issues facing law enforcement, intellectual property and copyright implications, privacy concerns, and ethical codes of conduct.

 Types of Property, Patents, Trademarks, DMCA Copyright Act, Privacy Protections, Australian and Global Privacy Laws, Data Surveillance.

 On completion of this course, participants should be able to:

 - Understand the main functions of a Security Operations Centre.